Income and asset eligibility limits

 You'll need to meet income and asset limits to be eligible for:

 - having a public or Aboriginal housing lease agreement transferred into your name if you're not the tenant's partner.

 If you're registering your interest in community housing there are some income payment exclusions listed in eligibility procedure .

 If you're applying for help paying bond and rent, you'll need to meet both the income limits and the cash asset limits.

-New income and asset limits below come into effect from 9 September 2019
+Income and asset limits below came into effect from 9 September 2019

 |Household type||Maximum weekly income before tax||Maximum annual income before tax|

 |Single person with three children||$1,604.40||$83,428.80|

 |Single person with four or more children||$1,833.60||$95,347.20|

 An independent income is a regular income paid directly to you and is the minimum amount of income you can have to be considered for: